Run without installation

 npx @juspay/neurolink mcp remove myserver

-MCP Command Options:
+MCP Command Options (mcp add):

 OptionDescription

---transportTransport type: stdio, sse, websocket, http
+--transportTransport type: stdio, http, sse, websocket

---argsCommand arguments (comma-separated)
+--argsCommand arguments (array)

 --envEnvironment variables (JSON string)